InvokeAwesome/Aevum/doc/characters/Tsadq (Zack)/character-sketch.md

 habit when he’s tired or hungry or emotionally unstable, and can say hurtful, critical things before he has a chance to catch himself.
-He also regularly stops mid-sentence to re-phrase his thoughts more precisely, so talking to him can be frustrating for those used to a more natural flow of conversation.
+He also regularly stops mid-sentence to re-phrase his thoughts more precisely, so talking to him can be tiresome for those used to a more natural flow of conversation.

 He inwardly has a high opinion of himself, and despite toning down his pride outwardly, he still inwardly harbors a deep-seated superiority complex.